 (a) involves the erection, construction, demolition, alteration or carrying out of any building, excavation, or other works, in, on, over or under land or waters (in which case a different form of authorisation will be required); or

-(b) is an act or activity undertaken in accordance with —
+(b) is undertaken —

-(i) a licence or permit granted under the Conservation and Land Management Act 1984 section 101; or
+(i) in accordance with a licence or permit granted under the Conservation and Land Management Act 1984 section 101; or

-(ii) a licence granted under the Fish Resources Management Regulations 1995 Part 11 Division 1, 4 or 5.
+(ii) in accordance with a licence granted under the Fish Resources Management Regulations 1995 Part 11 Division 1, 4 or 5; or

+(iii) in accordance with a permit granted under regulation 26; or

+(iv) in the course of an event referred to in regulation 26(4).

+[Regulation 17 amended in Gazette 28 Aug 2012 p.
+4137.]

 18. Protection of banks of waters

 (1) A person must not, unless the person has a permit to do so, do or cause the doing of anything that is likely to bring about the collapse or movement of any part of the banks of waters in the Riverpark or development control area.